calebfergie/north-central-positronics/README.md

   1. Clone or download this repository
   2. `npm install`
-  3. Create a firebase database and add your credentials to your [.env](/.env) file
+  3. Create a firebase database.
+Add your credentials to your [.env](/.env) file and update the database name in the [index.js](/index.js) file
+  4. run the game with `node index.js`
   4. Make changes!

 **Many more details on these steps and my development process are below**

+## Development Details

 ### Heroku Configuration